 Some flat-Earthers consider crepuscular rays as evidence that the Sun is not far.
 In their mind, the Sun is only about ±5000 km circling above us.
 In reality, the actual distance of the Sun is ±150 million km.

 If we extrapolate the sun rays, they will indeed converge to a point where the Sun is located in the image.
-But keep in mind the image is still two-dimensional.
-We cannot deduce the distance of the Sun from the image alone.
-According to the image alone, the Sun can be anywhere from near the observer to very far away.
+But keep in mind the image is two-dimensional.
+We cannot deduce the distance of the Sun from the picture alone.
+According to the image alone, the Sun can be anywhere from close to the observer to very far away.
 The image itself is still a 2D projection of a 3D space.

-Using the same flat-Earthers’ logic, from some pictures we can actually deduce that the Sun is actually below ground, behind a tree or just above the surface of the water.
-But we all know for sure that these can’t be true.
+Using the same logic, from some pictures of crepuscular rays, we can conclude that the Sun is actually below ground, behind a tree or just above the surface of the water.
+But we all know for sure that all these cannot be true.